Brook Industrial Park Superfund Site: Health and environment hazards

-Community concerns involved the continuing use of contaminated groundwater for drinkable and domestic uses, as well as the worker population facing risk of exposure to hazardous substances through inhalation, skin contact or ingestion, and the nearby residents to Volatile Organic Compounds (VOCs), heavy metals and pesticides.
+Community concerns involved the continuing use of contaminated groundwater for drinkable and domestic uses, as well as the worker population facing risk of exposure to hazardous substances through inhalation, skin contact or ingestion, and the nearby residents to volatile organic compounds (VOCs), heavy metals and pesticides.
 The site is seen as a contributor to the rate of cancer in Bound Brook as stated by the Bound Brook Health Department.

 TCDD Contamination

-Blue Spruce Chemical was known to have been involved in storing a defoliant labelled “Agent Orange” consisting of 2,4-dichlorophenoxyacetic acid (2,4-D) and 2,4,5-trichlorophenoxyacetic acid (2,4,5-T) containing traces of 2,3,7,8-tetrachlorodibenzo-p-dioxin (TCDD).
-A sampling programme was conducted by EPA contractors in 1983 in and around the Blue Spruce facility for possible TCDD contamination finding soil contamination ranging from 0.77 to 6.2 parts per billion (ppb) in northern and southern sides of the building whilst 5.7 ppb inside at ground level and 6.1 ppb in the basement, highly over the New Jersey State action level of 1 ppb.
+Blue Spruce Chemical was known to have been involved in storing the defoliant Agent Orange which consists of 2,4-dichlorophenoxyacetic acid (2,4-D) and 2,4,5-trichlorophenoxyacetic acid (2,4,5-T) containing traces of 2,3,7,8-tetrachlorodibenzo-p-dioxin (TCDD).
+A sampling program was conducted by EPA contractors in 1983 in and around the Blue Spruce facility for possible TCDD contamination finding soil contamination ranging from 0.77 to 6.2 parts per billion (ppb) in northern and southern sides of the building whilst 5.7 ppb inside at ground level and 6.1 ppb in the basement, highly over the New Jersey State action level of 1 ppb.
 This dioxin has been classified as cancer causing to humans by the EPA explaining the Bound Brook Health Department’s concern of the contamination being linked to the amount of cancer in the area.